An unlocked CPU comes with an unlocked clock multiplier, meaning that it can be overclocked quickly and easily.

 Now, we get to the important question: should you even care about overclocking?

-First, for those who aren’t aware, overclocking is the act of pushing a CPU’s clock speed (expressed in Hz) beyond the standard factory limits, thus increasing the number of instructions it can process each second.
+First, for those who aren’t aware, overclocking is the process of pushing a CPU’s clock speed (expressed in Hz) beyond the standard factory limits, thus increasing the number of instructions it can process each second.
 This improves the CPU’s raw single-core performance, albeit it also increases its heat generation, as mentioned above.

 That said, there’s no denying that overclocked CPUs perform better than those running at stock factory settings, but does the performance gain actually make a noticeable difference?